shashikumar04433/DevOps-/Continuous Integration and CD  using Jenkins and Sonarqube Installation.md

          yum install jenkins

 ## Setup of Sonar integration in jenkins:
+        * Install Sonarqube Scanner and Deploy to Container to work Ci/CD in Jenkins.
+        * Go to plugin and install that both above plugins.
-        To do that first create a token in Sonarqube Then goto the jenkins system and update it there with the credentials and link eg http://3.1.206.171:9000
+        * To do that first create a token in Sonarqube
+        * Then goto the jenkins system and update it there with the credentials and link eg http://3.1.206.171:9000